DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 ## Introduction

-This article will show some examples and ways to manage the dependencies in a command-event architecture.
+This article will show some examples or should I say more a small journey, how to manage the dependencies in a command-event architecture.
-What are the pros and what are the cons.
+At least for me, these were the steps I took in order to solve the problem for myself.

-To be honest all the ways I will describe here, are neither right nor wrong.
+To be honest all the ways I will describe here, are neither right nor wrong. (okay, the fist one feels totally wrong in F# XD)
-Some of them will feel weird, some of these will break some rules about purity of functions.
+Some of them will feel weird, some of these will break some rules about purity and testability of functions.
+These points will be discussed also.

 First at all I will try to establish here the example domain I use.
 And even example domain sound to huge for that.
 Please be aware, that this is NOT an article about how to model a proper domain, proper commands and events.